barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 var clock = new Clock(availability.start, availability.stop);
 ```

-Finally, we create a Clock object to help manage time for us.
-In order to find out what time span our CZML file actually covered, we call dynamicObjectCollection.computeAvailability() which will return a TimeInterval of available data.
-Clock takes a few other optional parameters, so check the reference documentation for details.
+Finally, we create a `Clock` object to manage time.
+In order to find out what time span our CZML file coveres, we call `dynamicObjectCollection.computeAvailability` which returns a `TimeInterval` of available data.  `Clock` takes a few other optional parameters, check the reference documentation for details.

 Now that we have loaded our CZML and configure our Visualizers, it's just a matter of telling the clock to advance and our visualizers to update each frame.